Michellebagot/MichelleBagot/README.md

 I'm Michelle, a Junior Software Developer based in Keighley, West Yorkshire.
 Driven by a lifelong love for technology, I've transitioned into software development with a mission to create meaningful and impactful solutions that solve real user problems.
 With a strong foundation in JavaScript, React, and SQL as well as UX/UI Design, I thrive on tackling challenges, collaborating in teams, and constantly learning new things.

 - 🔭 I’m currently working on: **TuneWave** and **Insight360**
-- 🌱 I’m currently developing skills in: **React, API's, UX Design**
+- 🌱 I’m currently developing skills in: **Typescript, MongoDB, UI Design**
 - 👯 I’m looking for: **Exciting Employment Opportunities**
 - 🌍 Based in: **Keighley, West Yorkshire**
 - 💬 Ask me about: **JavaScript, React, Node.js, TDD, PSQL**